NitroNodes/nitroactyl-legacy/README.md

 # Nitroactyl Panel

-Nitroactyl is fork of the pterodactyl which contains some feature of the jexactyl gamepanel and adds Monthly Billing.
-Nitroactyl is built for NitroNodes, no support will be provided for self hosters.
+Nitroactyl is fork of the pterodactyl paenl which contains some feature of the jexactyl gamepanel Nitroactyl is built for NitroNodes, no support will be provided for self hosters.

-## ⚠️⚠️ Not ready for production yet! ⚠️⚠️
+## ⚠️⚠️ As of 21.07.2023 Nitroactyl has become Closed Source! ⚠️⚠️

 ## License